CarrieForle/CustomTranslationSilksong/docs/README.md

 Go to the mod installation folder.
 This is either a profile folder if you use a mod manager, or Silksong installation folder for manual installation (`<Silksong or profile folder>/BepinEx/plugins/CarrieForle-CustomTranslation`).

 Here you should see a folder called `translation`.
 This is where you put all the translation files.
-You would download other people's work of translation zip files and unzip them to here.

 For example: